marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 |zooniverse_retirement_reason| Zooniverse system-generated retirement-reason (empty if none / not)
 |zooniverse_url_*| Zooniverse URLs to images of the capture / subject

-Note: The 'season' attribute is guessed for records without that data in the subject export based on the name of the 'output_csv'.
-This is to deal with legacy data that had no 'season' field.

 ## Extract Zooniverse Annotations from Classifications

-The following code extracts the relevant fields of a Zooniverse classification csv.
+The following code extracts the relevant fields of a Zooniverse classification export.
 It creates a csv file with one line per species identification/annotation.
+There are several options to select classifications for extractions.
+Per default only classifications made during the 'live' phase of a project are extracted (this can be overriden).

 Use a machine with enough memory - for example: